Zaxxon709/debridmanager/README.md

 View/Manage Debrid Data:
-This allows the user to see what addons are currently authorized and provides a 1-click option to revoke all authorizations.<br>
+This allows the user to see what addons are currently authorized and provides a 1-click option to revoke all authorizations.<br><br>